What are the differences between BIMI and Apple Branded Mail, and do you need both for email branding?

 Common logo-display failures and the first thing to check.

 Another common issue is subdomain control.
 BIMI records are queried at the sending domain, and DMARC policy can inherit in ways people miss.
-Apple Branded Mail also needs the right sending domain verified.
-If marketing mail uses mail.example.com and billing uses example.com, treat those as separate test cases.
+Apple Branded Mail can cover a root domain and its subdomains, or use more specific subdomain and address enrollments.
+If marketing mail uses mail.example.com and billing uses example.com, treat those as separate authentication and display test cases.

 Troubleshooting path for BIMI and Apple Branded Mail logo display.